crash-python/crash-python/doc-source/development.rst

    gdb-internals

-Documentation is automatically build from the python code for the user guide, command help text, and API reference.
+Documentation is automatically built from the python code for the user guide, command help text, and API reference.

 There are several make targets to assist in your development efforts: